johnneijzen/react-accessibility/README.md

 import a single component and use in your JSX

 ```
-import { AccessibilityWidget } from 'react-accessibility';
+import { AccessibilityWidget } from 'react-accessibility-johnneijzen ';
 ```

 ```